 But overall, both the R and the RR share a lot of race-oriented technology, like lap timers and advanced data logging, supporting an infrared receiver, and so on.

 We live in a golden age of motorcycling, shortly before internal combustion will become illegal (at least for new machines).

-It’s such a formidable list it’s impossible to do it proper justice, so I’ll give a very quick one-paragraph overview of each one and why you might choose it.
+It’s such a good list it’s impossible to do it proper justice, so I’ll give a very quick one-paragraph overview of each one and why you might choose it.

 - Triumph Speed Triple — You’d pick the 2016+ Speed Triple if you wanted a howling triple that pushes 100 kW (140 hp) and a really attractive design, including a single-sided swing-arm.
 You’d have ABS and traction control, and cornering ABS/cruise from 2018 onward.

 - Kawasaki Ninja 1000/1000SX — I’d consider this the “reliable alternative”.
 I should include the Z1000, but it’s not available in every market (in the US only the middleweight Z900 is available).
 The Ninja 1000 is more a sport tourer than a streetfighter, but when I wrote this there were few other sport tourers around.
 I quite like the 2020 Ninja 2000SX and considered it, but couldn’t get a test ride.
 It has everything — cruise, traction control, a quickshifter, cornering ABS — and a bit of bodywork to keep the wind off me.
 It’s comfortable and very reliable and has a raucous intake howl that I love listening to (I rode the similar Versys 1000 which shares the howl, but is a bit too sedate for me).

 - Suzuki Katana — The Katana is an easier pick than the GSX-S1000, as it has higher-tech and retro 80s styling, just like I do.
 But it’s still pretty old-school in a couple of ways.
-The Katana has cornering ABS and a full bevy of other rider aids — but no cruise control.
-It doesn’t even have ride-by-wire in 2022 (but still no cruise), so I would put this in the category of “affordable and awesome” alternatives.
+The Katana has a lot of rider aids, but no cornering ABS or cruise.
+It only became ride-by-wire in 2022 (but still no cruise), so I would put this in the category of “affordable and awesome” alternatives.
 It’s cheap though, has great Suzuki exhaust noise when it’s woken up, and it’s still high-tech (and cool-looking) enough to be worth a look.

 - Yamaha MT-10 — The MT-10 gets you the Yamaha Crossplane inline-4 from the R1, but tuned for low-down torque (and less top-end).
 It grumbles a bit at low RPM but is otherwise well-loved for being rich with character.
 The MT-10 also has cruise, TC, and ABS.
-From the 2022 model, the MT-10 also has a six-axis IMU with cornering ABS from its bigger brother.
+From the 2022 model, the MT-10 also has a six-axis IMU with cornering ABS.

 - Honda CB1000R — The Honda lacks a lot of tech, and isn’t that powerful at “only” 122 hp (91 kW) for the 2019 model.
 No cornering ABS, no cruise control… there are few reasons to pick the CB.
 The only reason I would is that you get Honda’s reputation for reliability.
 On top of that, you’d get a platform that has been producing easy-to-ride, nice-looking bikes of this generation for decades.
 But otherwise, it’s the least exciting bike on this list, but that said, it’s still a great bike, just in awesome company.
 (Note — 2020 sees throttle by wire including traction control, so maybe it’ll get more tech soon.)